juju/juju/doc/high_availability.md

 Juju does not predicate any logic on node roles.

-If the number of controller instances is reduced to one, the `dbaccessor` worker will recognise this scenario and proactively reconfigure the cluster to be constituted by the local node only.
+If the number of controller instances is reduced to one, the `dbaccessor` worker detects this scenario and proactively reconfigure the cluster to be constituted by the local node only.

 ### Controller Charm